 A Closer Look at Job Growth for Rhode Island’s Healthcare Administrators

 Rhode Island has long been known for its top-notch healthcare services and for its high number of seniors (16.4% of the population here is age 65 or older).
-These two factors were examined in the 2019 publication by the United Health Foundation, America’s Health Rankingsand, once again, care in Rhode Island didn’t disappoint.
+These two factors were examined in the 2020 publication by the United Health Foundation, America’s Health Rankings and, once again, care in Rhode Island didn’t disappoint.

-The report ranks Rhode Island seventh in the nation for the health of its senior population, which includes a first-place spot for its access to dedicated healthcare providers for seniors.
-Rhode Island also ranks second for its nursing home quality, third for its health screenings, fifth for its prescription drug coverage, and tenth for its hospice care.
+The report ranks Rhode Island 13th in the nation for the health of its senior population, which includes a first-place spot for its HPV vaccination rate among adolescents.
+Rhode Island also ranks second for its low number of medically uninsured, and third for its low amount of people who avoid clinical care due to cost.

 Salary Expectations for Healthcare Administrators, by Location

-There are 1,900 healthcare administrators working in the largest metro region in the state—the Providence-Warwick metropolitan area.
-While the median salary for these professionals comes in lower than the state average, those in the top 25th percentile earn a salary similar to the state average—$144,310 in Providence-Warwick vs. $147,680 for the state average.
+There are 1,990 healthcare administrators working in the largest metro region in the state—the Providence-Warwick metropolitan area.
+While the median salary for these professionals comes in lower than the state average, those in the top 25th percentile earn a salary similar to the state’s overall in this tier—$146,110 in Providence-Warwick vs. $149,320 generally throughout the state.

 A full breakdown of salaries for health services managers in the Providence area can be seen here: